APA Style Guide: Generative AI

 Introduction to Citing Generative AI

-This advice was created for text-based generative AI systems and does not include other AI-generated content.
-Advice about citing and referencing AI tools is constantly evolving, and this guide created on October 10th 2023, will be updated as soon as further information becomes available.
+Advice about citing and referencing AI tools is constantly evolving, and this guide updated on 24 January 2025, will continue to be updated as further information becomes available.

 For the purposes of this guidance, generative AI is defined as a tool that “can analyze or summarize content from a huge set of information, including web pages, books and other writing available on the internet, and use that data to create original new content” (Weed, 2023).